JVMV/web-sprint-challenge-single-page-applications/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.

-1. In 1-2 sentences, explain what React's `useRouteMatch` hook is used for.
+1. In 1-2 sentences, explain what React's `useRouteMatch` hook is used for. useRouteMatch grabs the current url with intent to use later.
+This can be useful for specifying the parent of a subpage when routing a new path.
+Reduces redundency.
 1. How would you explain form validation to someone who has never programmed before?
+Form validation just makes sure that the data you input is the data that the validator expects (i.e. did you put a correctly formatted email).
-1. In 1-2 sentences, define end to end testing.
+1. In 1-2 sentences, define end to end testing. e2e testing involves testing the functionality of a product from beginning to end.
+For the end user, this can be testing the process of creating a new account or purchasing a product.

 ## Instructions